 6. For progression from Part One to Part Two, candidates must have successfully completed all courses in Part One.

-7. The timeframes for completion as outlined in the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas, and Graduate Certificates will apply.
+7. Any timeframes for completion as outlined in the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas, and Graduate Certificates will apply.

 8. Candidates may be graduated when they meet the Admission, Qualification and Academic requirements within the prescribed timeframes.